Windows Live Mail

-Windows Live Mail (formerly named Windows Live Mail Desktop, code-named Elroy) was a freeware email client from Microsoft.
-It is the successor to Windows Mail in Windows Vista, which was the successor to Outlook Express in Windows XP and Windows 98.
+Windows Live Mail (formerly named Windows Live Mail Desktop, code-named Elroy) is a discontinued freeware email client from Microsoft.
+It was the successor to Windows Mail in Windows Vista, which was the successor to Outlook Express in Windows XP and Windows 98.
 Windows Live Mail is designed to run on Windows 7 and Windows Server 2008 R2, but is also compatible with Windows 8 and Windows 10, even though Microsoft bundles a new email client, named Windows Mail, with the latter.
+In addition to email, Windows Live Mail also features a calendar, an RSS feed reader, and a Usenet newsreader.